Interview with Ronald Davis

 AS: My wife did.

 RD: Yes.
-From Finsbury Square – when my uncle died in 1980, I had problems as to whether I bring in another solicitor to help me run things or amalgamate it.
-And by an amazing coincidence I met somebody in the tube by chance who said, ‘Ron, we’ve got an advert going in the Times tomorrow for a senior executive that would suit you down to the ground.’
-And I said ‘well, thank you very much but I’ve got this practice should keep me going seven days a week.’
-And he said ‘I’ll come and see you tomorrow’ and from then they amalgamated, or took me in on an amalgamation and they were a large firm with fourteen, fourteen partners in Fleet Street, and very good commercial legal office.
-And I realised that by putting my practice into a much larger practice, A, it would cut out my rent, A, it would cut down all my administration costs, and whatever I earned was basically profit because they already had all the – that worked out very, very successfully for them and myself.
-During my time there, I’d lost my wife very tragically aged forty-seven, and my daughter – I had a son and a daughter, my daughter went off and bought her own flat, and my son and I were living in this four bedroom house just using it as a dormitory, and so I said ‘well I think we’ll move into town,’ and that’s when I bought a flat on, below Blackfriars Bridge, about four-hundred yards east of Festival Hall, and this flat looked over, every room looked over the, overlooked the river.
+From Finsbury Square – when my uncle died in 1980, I had a problem as to whether I bring in another solicitor to help me run things or amalgamate it.
+And by an amazing coincidence I met somebody in the Tube by chance who said, ‘Ron, we’ve got an advert going in The Times tomorrow for a senior executive that would suit you down to the ground.’
+And I said ‘Well, thank you very much but I’ve got this practice that could keep me going seven days a week.’
+And he said ‘I’ll come and see you tomorrow’ and from then they amalgamated, or took me in on an amalgamation and they were a large firm with fourteen, fourteen partners in Fleet Street, and a very good commercial legal office.
+And I realised that by putting my practice into a much larger practice, A, it would cut out my rent, A, it would cut out all my administration costs, and whatever I earned was was basically profit because they already had all the – that worked out very, very successfully for them and myself.
+During my time there, I’d I’d lost my wife very tragically aged forty-seven, and my daughter – I had a son and a daughter, my daughter went off and bought her own flat, and my son and I were living in this four bedroom house just using it as a dormitory, and so I said ‘Well I think we’ll move into town,’ and that’s when I bought a flat on, below Blackfriars Bridge, about four hundred yards east of Festival Hall, and this flat looked over, every room looked over the, overlooked the river.
 It was a beautiful view from there, and I used to walk to work in Fleet Street in ten minutes –

 AS: Very good.